micriteo/C-2/start-document.md

 Embrace the challenge and test your strategic prowess in Shogun Stand, where captivating Japanese elements and dynamic game mechanics come together to create an unforgettable tower defense adventure

-The game is developed using Godot 4 game engine and .NET 6.
-Godot engine utilizes its own custom UI-framework.
+The game is developed using .NET 6 and no game engine.
+UI-framework used is WinUI3.

 <h3> What is a Tower Defense game? </h3>